March-7/StickyToken/README.md

 ## License

-This project is licensed under the CC BY-NC-SA 4.0 license.
+This project is licensed under the MIT license.